Skip to main content

 7. Monitor Water Quality: Continue monitoring water quality after the hurricane.
 Regular testing ensures your well remains safe for consumption.

-8. Consider a well inspection: If you are unsure about the condition of your well or if you suspect damage, consider having a professional inspect your well to assess the situation and recommend any necessary repairs.
+8. Consider a Well Inspection: If you are unsure about the condition of your well or if you suspect damage, consider having a professional inspect your well to assess the situation and recommend any necessary repairs.

 Additional Resources: